Horseback riders on a quest for well-being

 (Christine),

-"In certain cultures, if you don't interact with horses, in Mongolia for example, you may meet Mongolians, but you won't get to know their art.
-You'll meet people, but you won't learn about their culture."
+“In some cultures, if you don’t get up close and personal with the locals—in Mongolia, for example—you might meet Mongolians, but you won’t get a feel for their culture.
+You’ll meet people, but you won’t learn about their culture.”

 (Gregory)

-Through equestrian tourism, riders learn the local way of life, how to ride horses, and more generally, as Fabienne said, the " search for authenticity. " This is particularly true for respondents who have traveled abroad.
-However, for those who wish to do the same one day, this discovery of a culture and a population, or a particular breed of horse, will tip the balance in favor of one country over another.
-Meeting other people, either during the ride or when riders arrive at their accommodation, in France or abroad, motivates them to go riding.
-This is also what prompted Christine to set up her association in order to meet new people and talk to other horse enthusiasts.
+Through equestrian tourism, riders learn about the local way of life, the local style of horseback riding, and, more broadly, as Fabienne put it, the “search for authenticity.”
+This is particularly true for respondents who have traveled abroad.
+However, for those who hope to do the same one day, this discovery of a culture and its people—and of a specific horse breed—will tip the scales in favor of one country over another.
+Meeting other people—whether encountered during the trek or when riders arrive at their lodging, in France or abroad—motivates them to go on a trek.
+This is also what prompted Christine to start her association, so she could meet new people and chat with fellow horse enthusiasts.

-Some respondents cited the desire for adventure and the athletic aspect of hiking when searching for a destination or location.
-Emmy seeks a challenge in her crossing of the Alps.
-Sylvette prefers to " hit the road" and wants to discover what lies further afield.
-With her map, she likes to confront the elements around her.
-For Alain , it's a way to " test himself."
-Several other criteria emerged, but these are specific to each person's experiences and tastes: improving riding skills, curiosity (Gregory), seeking peace and quiet, being alone with his horse (Sylvette), seeking thrills (Caroline and Emmy), taking time (Christine), and traveling without polluting (Marie Blanche).
+For some of those interviewed, the desire for adventure and the athletic aspect of hiking play a role in their search for a destination or a place.
+Emmy is looking for a challenge in her trek across the Alps.
+Sylvette prefers to “hit the road” and is driven to discover what lies further ahead; with her map in hand, she enjoys facing the elements around her.
+For Alain , it’s a way to “test himself.”
+Several other criteria emerged, but these are specific to each person’s experiences and preferences: refining a riding style, curiosity (Gregory), seeking tranquility, being alone with one’s horse (Sylvette), seeking thrills (Caroline and Emmy), taking one’s time (Christine), and traveling without producing any pollution (Marie Blanche).

-Equestrian tourism is often chosen by people who are passionate about horses.
-One might wonder why this particular activity and why not choose to ride at an equestrian center, or do traditional, classic horseback riding.
-Equestrian tourism is a very unique activity.
-In fact, it offers sensations that are not found in traditional horseback riding.
-First of all, the relationship with the horse is not the same.
-Going on a trail ride with a horse reveals other behaviors in the animal.
-Finding itself regularly confronted with a new environment, "its curiosity and exploratory behavior, its surprise at new situations, and its tendency to seek familiarity with them are all ways for the horse to establish a relationship with humans" (Loo and Guilmot, 2003).
+Equestrian tourism is often chosen by horse enthusiasts.
+One might wonder why this particular activity, and why not opt for riding at a riding center—traditional, classic riding.
+Equestrian tourism is a unique experience.
+Indeed, it offers sensations not found in traditional riding.
+First of all, the relationship with the horse is different.
+Going on a trail ride with a horse reveals different behaviors in the animal.
+“Confronted very regularly with a new environment, the horse’s curiosity and exploratory behavior, its astonishment at new situations, and its tendency to seek familiarity with them are all pathways for the horse to establish a relationship with humans” (Loo and Guilmot, 2003).
 Every situation encountered and overcome with your horse improves your relationship with the animal.
-You have to anticipate its slightest reactions and try to stay calm and control your emotions, because horses are like sponges.
-This expression is often used in equestrian circles when teaching beginners to ride, to help them understand that horses sense our emotions.
-The more stressed you are, the more the horse will feel it and become stressed itself.
-The presence of the animal forces us to control our emotions and work on ourselves.
-This is also why horses are used as therapy for people with mental disabilities, more commonly known as equine therapy.
-Practicing equestrian tourism is a real exercise in self-improvement.
+You must learn to anticipate its slightest reactions and try to stay calm, controlling your emotions, because the horse is a true sponge.
+This expression is often used in the equestrian world when teaching riding, to help beginners understand that the horse senses our emotions.
+The more stressed you are, the more the horse will sense it and become stressed.
+The animal’s presence forces us to control our emotions and work on ourselves.
+This is also why horses are used as therapy for people with intellectual disabilities, more commonly known as equine therapy.
+Engaging in equestrian tourism is a genuine exercise in self-improvement.
 You have to know how to stay calm, not panic in certain situations, not get upset, and remain patient.
-It is this work on oneself that provides psychological well-being, because ultimately the rider relaxes and refocuses their mind on the horse and its environment (to anticipate any situations where the horse might be afraid).
+It is this self-improvement that provides psychological well-being, because ultimately the rider learns to relax and refocus their mind on the horse and its surroundings (to anticipate any situations where the horse might be frightened).

-We also find the concept of a break, which often comes up among equestrian tourism practitioners.
-This practice allows people to escape from their daily lives and routines and take a "breath of fresh air."
-As Le Clanche (2018) points out, this concept of a break allows for "disconnection" and "a change in lifestyle habits"; it is time for oneself.
-For example, if we take the definition of itinerancy, it is considered to be "quasi-constant mobility over a non-daily period," explains Leroux S. (2007).
+We also encounter the concept of a break, which frequently comes up among equestrian tourism enthusiasts.
+This activity offers an escape from daily life and routine, providing a chance to “get some fresh air.”
+As Le Clanche (2018) points out, this concept of a break allows for “disconnection” and “a change in lifestyle”; it is time for oneself.
+For example, if we take the definition of itinerancy, it is considered “quasi-constant mobility over a non-daily period,” explains Leroux S. (2007).
 There is a very particular relationship to time and space, as Christine points out:

-"I'm going to experience a different environment and a different kind of time."
+“I am going to experience a different environment and a different sense of time.”

 (Christine)

-It is a time for oneself, where one can bring out one's human values.
-This time can also be used to test oneself, surpass oneself, and try new things.
-During certain interviews, I noticed a desire to surpass oneself and a search for adventure in equestrian tourism.
-Through immersion in nature, some people seek adventure and challenge, which is more about the culture of sport than about surpassing oneself (Queval, 2001).
-Those who prefer challenges, such as Emmy, who wants to cross the Alps:
+It is a time for oneself, when we can bring out our human values.
+This time can also be used to test oneself, push one’s limits, and try new things.
+During some interviews, I observed a desire to push one’s limits and a search for adventure in equestrian tourism.
+Through immersion in nature, some people seek to experience an adventure or take on a challenge, which is more a matter of sports culture than of pushing oneself beyond one’s limits (Queval, 2001).
+Those who prefer challenges, like Emmy, who wants to cross the mountain ranges in the Alps:

-"For the challenge, to be truly hiking, not necessarily alone, but hiking with nothing but my horse and the mountains."
+“For the challenge, I wanted to be in a real hiking situation—not necessarily alone, but hiking with nothing but my horse and the mountains.”

 (Emmy)

-There is a desire to surpass oneself, which Queval characterizes as "achievement and performance.
-Among other things, it provides heroes to a society that is always in search of role models" (2001, p.
+There is a desire to surpass oneself, which, according to Queval, is characterized “by feats and performance.
+Among other things, it provides heroes to a society that is constantly seeking role models” (2001, p.
 49).
-This time for oneself, regardless of how it is spent, inevitably contributes to psychological well-being by setting aside all daily obligations, resulting in "a change, a transformation, an evolution of the self" (Pavie, 2014, p.
+This time for oneself, regardless of how it is spent, inevitably contributes to psychological well-being by setting aside all daily obligations, leading to “a change, a transformation, an evolution of the self” (Pavie, 2014, p.
 74).

-Those who enjoy equestrian tourism are attracted to this activity not only for the relationship with the horse, but also for the opportunity to discover new landscapes, and above all for the sense of well-being it provides.
-Horses are a means of transportation that make no noise; the only sounds heard are those of nature and its wildlife.
-The environment is a vehicle of great value, and practicing equestrian tourism in a setting that one loves will bring a feeling of well-being.
-Nature appears to be a refuge, a place where one feels good, far from social tensions and urban pollution, amplified by the media (Kalaora, 2001).
-This supports the idea that proximity to nature is beneficial for individuals, as we mentioned in the theoretical framework.
-In addition, horses have an advantage in that their smell covers our own, making it much easier to approach wildlife, as Fabienne points out:
+Equestrian tourists are drawn to this activity not only for the connection with the horse but also for exploring the landscape, and above all for the sense of well-being it provides.
+The horse is a mode of transportation that makes no noise; the only sounds heard are those of nature and its wildlife.
+The environment is a source of immense value, and engaging in equestrian tourism in a setting one loves fosters a sense of well-being.
+Nature appears to be a refuge, a place where one feels at ease, far from social tensions and urban pollution, which are amplified by the media (Kalaora, 2001).
+This supports the idea that closeness to nature is beneficial for individuals, as we discussed in the theoretical framework.
+Furthermore, the horse has its own advantage: its scent masks ours, allowing us to approach wildlife much more easily, as Fabienne points out:

 "You can even get close to the animals."

-This practice brings about a different relationship with nature, the feeling of being an explorer, as Alain points out in his interview:
+This practice fosters a different relationship with nature—the feeling of being an explorer, as Alain points out in his interview:

-"It feels like being an explorer.
-When I say explorer, we met gold prospectors, we met geologists, we went to volcanoes, we had to walk in certain places, it was dangerous, you had to put your feet where he put his feet because otherwise you could disappear into a mud fountain."
+“It feels like we’re explorers.
+When I say explorers, I mean we met gold prospectors, we met geologists, we climbed volcanoes—there were places where we had to walk carefully because it was dangerous; you had to put your feet exactly where he put his, because otherwise you could have been swallowed up by a mudflow.”

 (Alain)

-Corneloup supports the idea that nature is perceived as "a world of freedom, conducive to all kinds of daydreaming and fun" (Corneloup, 2013, p.
+Corneloup argues that nature is perceived as “a realm of freedom, conducive to all manner of daydreaming and enjoyment” (Corneloup, 2013, p.
 43).
-He explains that nature is the ideal place to express one's human value.
-It is clear that practitioners have a contemplative relationship with nature, which gives rise to ecological awareness if this was not already the case.
-Movement is at the pace of nature; the practitioner stops to contemplate and then continues.
+He explains that nature is the ideal place to express one’s humanity.
+It is clear that participants maintain a contemplative relationship with nature, which fosters an ecological awareness if one did not already exist.
+The journey proceeds at nature’s pace; the participant stops to contemplate and then continues.
 During this journey, the dimensions of time and space are experienced differently.
-Equestrian tourism undoubtedly fits the definition of Slow Tourism.
-In fact, we can add that horseback riding is a means of transportation that allows you to maintain a steady pace without too much effort, and therefore allows the rider to contemplate the surrounding landscapes.
-This particular feature refers to Slow Tourism, a concept put forward by Babou and Callot (2013, p.
-90): "practicing tourism at a slow pace guarantees a rejuvenation of the being (physiological and psychological) ."
-This rejuvenation is defined by the slow pace, which encourages contemplation and admiration of the places and landscapes in which the traveler finds themselves at the time of their activity.
-By covering long distances, equestrian tourism allows travelers to relax and learn more about the local culture while minimizing their negative impact on wildlife and flora, as well as on the local population (Hallem et al, 2020).
-Well-being is generated by the experience of the participants, contact with locals, local consumption, and nature.
-It allows people to recharge their batteries and take the time to live (Bourdeau, 1994).
+Equestrian tourism unquestionably fits the definition of Slow Tourism; indeed, we can add that horseback riding is a mode of travel that allows one to maintain a steady pace without too much effort, and which consequently allows the rider to contemplate the surrounding landscapes.
+This characteristic aligns with Slow Tourism, a concept highlighted by Babou and Callot (2013, p.
+90): “practicing tourism at a slow pace ensures a renewal of the self (both physiological and psychological).”
+This rejuvenation is defined by the slow pace, which encourages contemplation and admiration of the places and landscapes in which the traveler finds themselves during their journey.
+By covering long distances, equestrian tourism allows travelers to relax and learn more about local culture while minimizing negative impacts on flora and fauna, as well as on local communities (Hallem et al., 2020).
+Well-being stems from the experience of the participants, interaction with locals, support of local businesses, and connection with nature.
+It allows people to recharge and take the time to live life fully (Bourdeau, 1994).

-Experiences contribute to an individual's well-being.
-By definition, equestrian tourism also involves discovering new cultures, which requires open-mindedness.
+Real-life experiences contribute to an individual’s well-being.
+By definition, equestrian tourism also involves discovering new cultures, which fosters an open mind.
 This contributes to psychological and mental well-being.
-Traveling on horseback allows for a unique approach to local people and their culture.
-Alain explains:
+Traveling on horseback offers a unique way to connect with local people and their culture.
+As Alain explains:

-"Arriving in a village with horses is not the same as arriving in a large Toyota 4×4."
+“Arriving in a village on horseback isn’t the same as arriving in a big Toyota 4x4.”

 (Alain)

-It is the simplicity of the tourist's visit that will facilitate contact with local peoples, and in certain cultures, particularly those with a strong equestrian tradition, as Gregory says:
+It is the tourist’s unassuming approach that will make it easier to connect with local people, and in certain cultures—particularly those with a strong equestrian tradition—as Gregory puts it:

-"If you don't rub shoulders with horses, in Mongolia for example, you may meet Mongolians, but you won't get to know their art.
-You'll meet people, but you won't learn about their culture."
+“If you don’t get up close and personal with the horses—in Mongolia, for example—you might meet the Mongolians, but you won’t get a feel for their culture.
+You’ll meet people, but you won’t learn about their culture.”

-Discovering another culture also means discovering another approach to horses, what place horses have in that culture.
-For example, Emmy explains that in Finland, they are ahead of the curve in terms of animal ethology and welfare, while in other countries, horses are a means of survival.
-This immersion in local cultures has instilled a certain humility and sensitivity in Dominique, Alain, Fabienne, and Gregory, who have traveled to countries of varying degrees of poverty, towards what they have seen:
+Discovering another culture also means discovering a different approach to horses—what role horses play in that culture.
+For example, Emmy explains that in Finland, they are ahead of the curve in ethology and animal welfare, whereas in other countries the horse is a means of survival.
+This immersion in local cultures has instilled, particularly in Dominique, Alain, Fabienne, and Gregory—who have traveled to countries of varying levels of poverty—a certain humility and sensitivity toward what they have witnessed:

-"It puts things into perspective in terms of the people you meet and the way we ride horses."
+“It puts things into perspective when it comes to the people you meet and the way we ride.”

 (Gregory)

-These observations show us that meeting local people encourages riders to take a step back and consider how people live in difficult environments.
-But it also encourages them to take a step back in terms of their knowledge of horses.
-These people do not take riding lessons as is common in France; their knowledge has been passed down from generation to generation and gained through certain experiences:
+These observations show us that interacting with the locals helps riders gain a new perspective on how people live in challenging environments.
+They also gain a new perspective on their knowledge of horses; these people don’t take riding lessons as is commonly done in France—instead, their knowledge has been passed down from generation to generation and gained through lived experience:

-"He [the farmer] knows whether the box is lame or not just by the way he approaches it, the way he touches the animal."
+“He [the farmer] can tell whether the cow is lame or not just by the way he approaches her and touches her.”

-This encounter with other cultures leads to reflection on the equestrian worldview, as well as taking a step back and questioning oneself.
-It is learning from others, being inspired by new things, and cultivating oneself that contribute to well-being.
-Every tourist experience can lead to changes and influence one's lifestyle (Andereck et al, 2011).
-We are faced with new ways of doing things and living, and this encounter teaches us constantly.
-Meeting local people is a vehicle for socialization, there are exchanges "Confrontation with the outside world, the strange and the foreign allows the individual to experience the structural plurality that lies dormant in everyone.
-Wandering is, ultimately, an important vehicle for socialization" (Maffesoli, 1997, p.
+This encounter with other cultures prompts reflection on the equestrian worldview, as well as encouraging us to step back and question our own assumptions.
+Learning from others, drawing inspiration from new experiences, and broadening our horizons all contribute to our well-being.
+Every travel experience has the potential to shape and influence one’s lifestyle (Andereck et al., 2011).
+We are confronted with new ways of doing things and living; this encounter is a constant learning experience.
+Interaction with locals is a vehicle for socialization; there are exchanges.
+“Confrontation with the outside world, the strange, and the foreign allows the individual to experience the structural plurality that lies dormant within everyone.
+Wandering is, ultimately, an important vehicle for socialization” (Maffesoli, 1997, p.
 148).
-Traveling is seen as a remedy, a time for oneself, for learning from others, a time to escape from one's daily routine.
+Traveling is seen as a remedy, a time for oneself, to learn from others, a time to step away from daily life.

 Conclusion

-The transmodernity of practices allows us to make the connection between sport and the environment.
-Nowadays, outdoor sports have become more accessible, with participation increasing and becoming an integral part of our lifestyles.
-In addition to physical activity, there are the benefits of the environment, which play a role in the well-being of participants.
-Equestrian tourism is an outdoor activity and therefore enjoys these benefits.
-Added to this are the benefits derived from the relationship between rider and horse.
-This practice brings many benefits to the individual: freedom, open-mindedness, a break from everyday life and social constraints, taking time for oneself, contact with nature and, of course, the relationship with the animal.
-All these benefits contribute to the overall well-being (psychological, physiological, social) of trail riders.
+The transmodern nature of these practices helps bridge the gap between sports and the environment.
+Today, outdoor sports have become more accessible; participation is on the rise and has become an integral part of our daily lives.
+In addition to physical activity, there are environmental benefits that contribute to the well-being of participants.
+Equestrian tourism is part of outdoor activities and therefore reaps their benefits.
+Furthermore, there are additional benefits stemming from the relationship between the rider and their horse.
+This practice offers individuals numerous benefits: freedom, open-mindedness, a break from daily life, social interaction, taking one’s time, contact with nature, and, of course, the relationship with the animal.
+All these benefits contribute to the overall well-being (psychological, physiological, and social) of trail riders.

 Bibliography